 His acoustical investigations have led him to explore the possibilities of electronic instruments and software to create microtonal music, and to reproduce the subtleties of historic and non-Western tuning systems.
 To that effect, he has explored the hundreds of tuning systems of Logic, Scala, and several iPhone applications, and is a proponent of Hermode tuning and custom tunings.

-Throughout his youth and early adulthood, his family moved to a dozen countries on five continents, which resulted in his lifelong exploration of World music and ethnomusicology.
-He is also a respected player on the ukulele, specializes in sitar and mandolin as well, and can play any plucked stringed instrument – having a collection of eighteen different instruments, including: sitar, bouzouki, cuatro, oud, lute, mandolin, mandola, banjo, balalaika, bass, ukulele, cavaquinho, viola braguesa, and classical, electric and Portuguese guitars.
+Throughout his younger years, his family moved to a dozen countries on five continents, which resulted in his lifelong exploration of World music and ethnomusicology.
+He is also a respected player on the ukulele, specializes in sitar and mandolin as well, and can play any plucked stringed instrument – having a collection of eighteen different instruments, including: sitar, bouzouki, cuatro, oud, lute, mandolin, mandola, banjo, balalaika, bass, ukulele, cavaquinho, viola braguesa, and classical, electric, and Portuguese guitars.
 He is an innovator who plays classical music and other styles beyond fado on the Portuguese guitar, and is expanding the vocabulary of the instrument.